WrestleMania 38: Preliminary matches

 The fifth match was between Edge and AJ Styles.
 Styles kicked Edge off the apron and into the steel steps.
 As Styles attempted for a springboard 450° splash on Edge, Edge raised his knees.
 Styles performed a suplex on Edge into a turnbuckle.
 Styles performed a Rack Bomb on Edge for a nearfall.
 Edge performed a DDT on Styles for a nearfall.
 Edge performed a powerbomb on Styles.
 Styles performed a superplex from the top rope and followed up with a springboard 450° splash and a Styles Clash on Edge for a nearfall.
 In the end, as Styles attempted a Phenomenal Forearm on Edge, Damian Priest emerged to momentarily distract Styles, allowing Edge to perform a spear on Styles to win the match.
 Following the match, Edge and Priest celebrated the victory, leading into the formation of Judgment Day.

 In the sixth match, Sheamus and Ridge Holland (accompanied by Butch) faced The New Day (Kofi Kingston and Xavier Woods).
 Outside the ring, Sheamus performed a Brogue Kick on Kingston.
-Sheamus then performed another Brogue Kick on Woods inside the ring.
-In the end, Holland performed the Northern Grit on Woods to win the match.
+After that, Sheamus performed another Brogue Kick on Woods inside the ring, and Holland performed the Northern Grit on Woods to win the match.

 After this, Class of 2022 WWE Hall of Fame inductee The Undertaker came out for one more appearance to acknowledge the crowd before departing backstage.

 Next, Mr McMahon came out to watch the match between Austin Theory and Pat McAfee.
 During the match, McAfee performed a hurricanrana on Theory for a nearfall.
 Theory and McAfee performed suplexes on each other.
 Outside the ring, McAfee poured a drink on Theory.
 McAfee performed a superplex off the top rope on Theory.
 In the end, McAfee countered an ATL from Theory with a roll-up to win the match.

 Following the match, McAfee called out Mr. McMahon, followed by the latter removing his suit before heading into the ring for an impromptu match, marking McMahon's first match since October 2012 and first WrestleMania match since WrestleMania XXVI in 2010.
-It would also be his final match before he announced his first retirement on July 22.
+It would also be his final match before he announced his first retirement on July 22, before officially retiring the following year following a federal investigation.
 Before the match began, Theory attacked McAfee.
 McMahon kicked a Dallas Cowboys football at McAfee's face before pinning him to win the match.
 At 76 years old, this made McMahon the oldest person to compete, and win, at WrestleMania.
 Following the impromptu match, "Stone Cold" Steve Austin made a surprise appearance and performed a stunner on Theory.
 After sharing beers with McMahon, Austin performed a Stunner on McMahon.
-Austin then signalled for McAfee and celebrated with him, after which, Austin performed a Stunner on McAfee.
+Austin then signaled for McAfee and celebrated with him, after which, Austin performed a Stunner on McAfee.